javers/javers.github.io/documentation/configuration/index.md

    * [`BasicStringTypeAdapter`]({{ site.javadoc_url }}index.html?org/javers/core/json/BasicStringTypeAdapter.html)
      is a convenient scaffolding implementation of JsonTypeAdapter interface.
-     Extend it if you want to represent your `Value` type as atomic String (and when you don't want to deal with JSON API).
+     Extend it if you want to represent your `Value` type as atomic String (and when you don’t want to deal with JSON API).
      See [TypeAdapter example](/documentation/repository-examples#json-type-adapter) for `ObjectId`.
 1. **Gson family**, useful when you are already using Gson and have adapters implementing [com.google.gson.TypeAdapter](https://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/TypeAdapter.html) interface.